reine/BackEndManager/README.md

 * [Beautiful Flat Icons by ElegantThemes](http://www.elegantthemes.com/blog/freebie-of-the-week/beautiful-flat-icons-for-free) are used in the dashboard apps of the admin panel.
 * *Other features to be added as needed*

+Features fixed from the BEP Price/Weli releases:

+* ReCAPTCHA - Used new Google API codes.
+Updated config settings to make this feature work in the current release.
+* Core Controllers Renamed - Capitalized the "c" in the main controllers' names to fix the problem on extended controller class not found.
+* Auth Helper - A copy of the ACL helper was placed inside the main app's helper directory to fix the problem of functions not found.

 ## Setup, Installation & Configuration

 ### System Requirements